StefanJelner/risland.js/README.md

 template: document.getElementById('squirrelly') as HTMLTemplateElement
 ```

-Otherwise Typescript cannot determine whether the template is a string or a HTMLTemplateElement.
+Otherwise Typescript cannot determine whether the template is a `string` or a `HTMLTemplateElement`.

 > **IMPORTANT!** Every template **MUST** be nested in a single tag.
 If the template starts with several siblings, the template won't work.
 You should at least use a `div` element as a wrapper.
 This is due to a limitation in the implementation of RIsland.

+Partials work the same way, the only difference is, that the namepsace inside of partials is not `state`, but `partialState`.

 ## <a name="event-delegation"></a> Event delegation